kevinkh89/technical-writing/muitable-crypto-rates/README.md

 });
 ```

-the limit at the end gives us the first 20 element of the list.by default it returns a list of 100 elements.
+the limit at the end gives us the first 20 element of the list.by default it returns a list of 100 elements.there is a limit to free plan on coinmarket api although it is a generous free plan,it is better to call the api on server every couple of minutes and cache the data(like in a redis database) and send back the cache value to the user.we wont get to the details on caching details.(there are numerous articles online)

 ## building the frontend

-inside the src folder create a file and named `hooks.js`.we'll use this file to implement our custom hook.
+inside the src folder create a file named `hooks-helpers.js`.we'll use this file to implement our custom hook and helpers.

 <!-- our table has couple of parts.the most important and  -->